 The liquid-in-glass thermometer is one of the most common instruments used today to measure temperature.
 As the name suggests, the instrument consists of a glass bulb containing a special liquid.
-The bulb is connected to a stem that has a scale for measuring the temperature.
-The liquid must expand and contract significantly in response to a temperature increase or decrease.
-Changes in temperature therefore lead to changes in the liquid level on the stem.
-The most commonly used liquid in these types of thermometers is mercury.
-Daniel Gabriel Fahrenheit invented the mercury-in-glass thermometer, which covers the temperature range negative 38 to 356 degrees Celsius (negative 36.4 to 672.8 degrees Fahrenheit).
+Atop the bulb is a stem that has a scale marked for measuring the temperature.
+The liquids chosen for thermometers expand and contract significantly in response to temperature changes, so they indicate temperature as a position on the stem's scale.
+For many years, mercury was a commonly-used liquid for measuring temperature, though for safety reasons thermometer makers have phased it out in favor of alcohol and other substances with lower toxicity.
+Daniel Gabriel Fahrenheit invented the mercury-in-glass thermometer, which covers the temperature range of minus 38 to 356 degrees Celsius (minus 36.4 to 672.8 degrees Fahrenheit).

-As electric currents flow through wires, they scatter off each other and off the wire boundaries.
-This phenomena is known as electrical resistance, and its value is dependent upon temperature.
-Platinum wire is normally used in resistance thermometers since it does not react with the chemicals within air over a wide range of temperatures.
-The platinum wire is normally shaped into a coil and placed within an alumina tube.
-Resistance thermometers have a much greater resolution than liquid in-glass thermometers and can potentially measure changes down to one-thousandth of a degree.
+As electric currents flow through wires, they scatter off each other and the wire boundaries.
+This is a phenomenon known as electrical resistance, and its value is related to temperature.
+Resistance thermometers typically use platinum wire since it doesn't corrode or otherwise react with air over a wide range of temperatures.
+The wire is normally wound into a coil and placed inside a ceramic tube.
+Resistance thermometers have a much greater resolution than the liquid-in-glass type and can potentially measure changes down to one-thousandth of a degree.

 Constant-Volume Gas Thermometer

 The constant-volume gas thermometer consists of a container with a fixed amount of gas inside.
 The thermometer works upon the principle that changes in gas pressure are proportional to changes in gas temperature.
-A pressure sensor within the container detects the pressure, and calibration electronics are used to convert this value to a temperature.
-The gas placed within the container is normally air if temperature operation is close to room temperature.
-If lower temperature measurements are required, helium is used, since it has a melting point close to absolute zero.
+A pressure sensor inside the container detects the pressure, and calibration electronics convert this value to a temperature measurement.
+Constant-volume thermometers typically use air as the gas for measurements taken close to room temperature.
+If measurements call for very low temperatures, helium is used instead, since it has a boiling point close to absolute zero.

-All objects emit infrared radiation with an intensity approximately proportional to its temperature.
-Radiation thermometers consist of a series of optics that gather and focus infrared radiation onto a special detector.
-The detector is normally a semiconductor such as silicon, which outputs an electrical current proportional to the intensity of incident radiation.
-The temperature is then calculated using internal electronics, based upon known material parameters.
+All objects emit infrared radiation with an intensity approximately proportional to their temperature.
+Radiation thermometers consist of a series of optics that focus infrared light onto a special electronic detector.
+The detector is normally a semiconductor such as silicon, which produces an electric current proportional to the intensity of the infrared radiation.
+The device calculates the temperature electronically.
 A key advantage of radiation thermometers is the potential to measure an object's temperature at a distance.
-The thermometers are often equipped with a laser sight, in order to aim accurately at specific objects.
+They can also measure temperatures faster than by other methods.
+Some infrared thermometers have a laser sight, to aim the device accurately at specific objects.